 Next we tell the software where the back bone node I will connect to will be.
 I suggest to Ramon a radio in the bell tower of Ewing High School about 30 odd meters in elevation.
-The software uses google maps to calculate the capability of the radio I will need to install and offers me choices of Microtik and Ubiquity to install to have good signal to the high school backbone node some 800 meters away.
+The software uses a site called Hey What's That to calculate the capability of the radio I will need to install and offers me choices of Mikrotik and Ubiquity to install to have good signal to the high school backbone node some 800 meters away.
+[Editor: for more on this amazing tool see page 105 below.]
 When I save the page, its asks me to agree on your behalf that you will accept the licensing as infrastructure owned in commons and the it wants the height of your antenna.
 We will say 10 meters.
+However you must note that this orographical tool does not take into account the height of any intervening buildings.

-visitades Y PRelease Notes Fedora Project Project Radio main settings (SSID, MAC, Channel) ed Hat Y The Content Y o 1 radio Radio #0 - ap - EwingWGCkRd1AP0 - 2 Interface Some comparations work work in the set Protocol: B02.11b (1-11Mbps - 2.4Ghz) Select the protocol where this radio will operate.
-Channel: Auto 2.4GHz 0 Select the channel where this rad Yes ents accepted?: Antenna settings Type (angle): sector,120 degrees 2 Angle (depends on the type of antena you will use) Gain: 14 0 Gain (Db) Degrees (9): 0 Admuth (0-3609) Connector: Main/Right/Internal © Examples: NiniPci: Main/Aux Linksys: Right/Left Nanostation: Internal/External
+MAC: 11:22:33:44:55:66 Wireless MAC Address.
+Some configurations won't work if is blank SSID: EwingWGCkRd1AP0 SSID to identify this radio signal.
+Protocol: 802.11b (1-11Mbps - 2.4Ghz) Select the protocol where this radio will operate.
+Channel: Auto 2.4GHz Select the channel where this radio will of operate.
+Clients accepted?: Yes Do this radio accept connections from c ▽ Antenna settings Type (angle): sector 120 degrees Angle (depends on the type of antena you will use) Gain: 14 ‡ Gain (Db) Degrees (°): Connector: Main/Right/Internal Examples: MiniPci: Main/Aux Linksys: Right/Left Napostation: Internal/External

 Now we have selected the radio and must configure it.
 If from the high school, you click on your house, and get a yellow line between the two, it means that it is line of sight between the 2 points.
 You will now be one of those tiny yellow circles you saw on the maps, a planned node ad not yet a real part of the network.
 This tool helps in two ways.
-It declares you as welling to participate in the network so neighbors can see who is willing and how close others are to them.
+It declares you as willing to participate in the network so neighbors can see who is willing and how close others are to them.
 And this tool also helps you to plan the network.
 It is just one of a very large number because we have to make network planning of nodes and backbones speedy and precise.
 For planing long links of 10 to 50 kilometers, this tool will let you know how the terrain varies.
 Namely ground level, hills valleys and so on.
 When doing short links, your line of sight must be from a point on your house that will clear the tallest tree between you and the high school.